simonmichael/hledger_site/dev/Pull-requests.md

 This is often the quickest road to getting something merged into hledger. hledger's many parts interact in surprisingly complex ways.
+The documentation-driven working style lets us discuss, clarify and reach a good-enough consensus economically, after which coding/review/acceptance can go quicker.
 <!--
 changes can impact past and future users, ease of contribution,